cargomail-org/grip/README.md

 Fig.&nbsp;1.&emsp;End-to-End Identity Propagation Model
 </p>

-The access token is exchanged at the IdP/STS for assertion in a JWT format that carries information about the client and user.
-This information can be used at the RS to decide which operations the client is allowed to invoke.
+The user authenticates at the IdP using an authorization code flow.
+After successful authentication, the RP/Client obtains an access token, which exchanges at the STS for assertion in a JWT format that carries information about the client and user.

 ## Assertions